GoldenStack/minestom-ca/README.md

 Many vanilla features (redstone, water, grass, furnaces, etc.) can be implemented declaratively with cellular automata.
 This involves essentially 'describing' behaviour, and the server will implement the cellular automata described.

+The current goal is to:
+- Create a custom language for defining rules
+- Parse this language into an intermediate state (similar to an AST)
+- Interpret this state a number of ways: via the GPU, state tracking, etc.

 Benefits of this include:
 - Much simpler to implement features
 - Less code for each feature